-- Align the tire up on top of your wooden sled and screw the nuts and bolts into place.
-Make sure they are really tight so there’s no movement or shaking.
-This can increase the size of the holes over time causing a split in the tire.
+- Align the tire on top of your wooden Sled and screw the nuts and bolts.
+Please make sure they are tight so there’s no movement or shaking.
+This can increase the size of the holes over time, causing a split in the tire.

-- Drill two holes in the front of the tire around eight inches apart from one another.
+- Drill two holes in the front of the tire around eight inches apart.
 This is where you’re going to thread your boat rope through.

 - Take your boat rope and tie off the ends with electrical tape.
 This will prevent shredding over time with usage.

-- Also measure off the halfway point of your boat rope and thread electrical tape around that part as well.
-You want to do this to protect the rope from the metal filaments in the tire which will shred it to pieces with usage overtime.
+- Also, measure off the halfway point of your boat rope and thread electrical tape around that part.
+You want to protect the string from the metal filaments in the tire, which will shred it to pieces with usage over time.

-- Now just thread your boat rope all the way through the tire and you should be good to go!
+- Now thread your boat rope through the tire, and you should be good to go!

-There are numerous ways and exercises to do with the sled, but for the purpose of this article, we’re going to only focus on the lower-body, specifically knee rehab.
+There are numerous ways and exercises to do with the Sled, but for this article, we’re going to only focus on the lower body, specifically knee rehab.

 Best Sled Exercise to Target VMO

-The best exercise to really target the VMO is with backward sled drags.
+The best exercise to target the VMO is with backward Sled drags.

-Simply grab the boat rope, squat down as low as possible without pain and begin to walk backwards with the sled making sure to push your heels into the ground on each step.
-This is really going to contract those VMOs nice and hard.
+Grab the boat rope, squat down as low as possible without pain, and begin to walk backward with the Sled to push your heels into the ground on each step.
+This is going to contract that VMO exercises nice and hard.

-Another great exercise that you can perform are bear crawl drags.
-These will be awesome to really target your glutes and VMO’s which will help to stabilize your knee.
-For this exercise you will need a harness.
+Another great exercise that you can perform is bear crawl drags.
+These will be awesome to target your glutes and VMO, which will help to stabilize your knee.
+For this exercise, you will need a harness.

-So as you can see, there’s no need for your rehab to be dull and boring.
-You can get an awesome workout, drop body fat and rehabilitate your knee and build up the VMO all at once just from sled dragging.
-I encourage you to try it out and let me know what you think.
+So as you can see, there’s no need for your rehab to be dull.
+You can get an excellent workout, drop body fat, rehabilitate your knee, and build up the VMO just from sled dragging.
+I encourage you to try it out and let me know your thoughts.

 About the Author:

-As the world’s top muscle-building superhero, Trey “3” Armstrong helps guys transform from scrawny to superhero in just 12 weeks with his trademarked 3-Step Muscle Building System.
-For his exact muscle-building blueprint that will help you build a bigger chest, massive arms, a wide back, and powerful legs, visit www.3StepMuscleBuilding.com.
+As the world’s top muscle-building superhero, Trey “3” Armstrong helps guys transform from scrawny to superhero in 12 weeks with his trademarked 3-Step Muscle Building System.
+For his exact muscle-building blueprint to help you build a bigger chest, massive arms, a broad back, and powerful legs, visit www.3StepMuscleBuilding.com.